-2013 was a huge year of music, chock-full of amazing releases.
+2013 was a huge year for music, chock-full of amazing releases.
 Oddly enough, a handful of bands that all released music that year have yet to release anything new in the seven years since.
 It’s all just one big coincidence, but it’s interesting nonetheless.
 Will they ever follow up their albums from 2013?
 Only time will tell.

 My Bloody Valentine – Last Seen on February 2, 2013 – mbv

 Often seen as the forebearers of the shoegaze genre, Dublin’s own My Bloody Valentine are no strangers to taking long breaks between albums.
 Before mbv finally arrived on February 2, 2013, listeners had been waiting since 1991 for the fabled follow up to the groundbreaking Loveless.

 Many had lost hope, thinking My Bloody Valentine would never release another album.
 But on a relatively rainy February 2nd seven years ago, Kevin Shields and Co. finally released their third album.
 Following up an album as monumental as Loveless couldn’t have been an easy feat, and Shields’s perfectionism was possibly to blame for the 22-year long wait, but it was well worth it.
 Sure, when Loveless came out in ’91, it sounded unlike anything else at the time, (even today, it still sounds wholly unique).
 By 2013, the world of music had changed quite a bit, but mbv was a perfect follow up, arriving at the exact right time.